 Our ancestors and early humans leveraged organ meat as their primary source of nutrients for millions of years.
 Heck, even my grandparents had plenty of organ meat (and pig blood) in their diet when they grew up in Austria.

 By removing organs from our diet, we have eliminated the best source of micronutrients, leading to a higher prevalence of vitamin deficiencies and chronic diseases.

 That’s because plants aren’t a great substitute for organs when it comes to nutrient availability and absorbability.
 Plus, the nutrient content in plants has been on the decline, due to soil depletion and other factors associated with industrial farming practices.

-As a result, I encourage everyone to consume more organ meats — if not fresh than in the form of supplements!
+As a result, I encourage everyone to consume more organ meat — if not fresh then in the form of supplements!